• Facebook

 Student volunteer program in Montana

-Building tipis on the Blackfeet Indian Reservation in Montana
+Building tipis on the Blackfeet Indian Reservation in Montana was a unique and satisfying experience for Jed.

-Through Global Volunteers, I travelled to Montana to volunteer on the Blackfoot Reservation.
+Through Global Volunteers, I traveled to Montana to volunteer on the Blackfeet Reservation.
 I was part of a team of fourteen volunteers, and while we came from all corners of the continent, we all had the same kindhearted spirit and desire to make a difference.
 Our mission as volunteers was to help revitalize and strengthen a people and a culture that had been oppressed for over a century.

 This volunteer trip was of particular interest to me as I have always been interested in Native American cultures and initiatives to preserve their cultural identities.
 During the program, not only was I able to work hands-on with members of the Blackfeet community, I was invited to participate in their cultural activities.
 The highlight of my trip was participating in a traditional sweat with fellow volunteers and members of the Blackfoot tribe.